Self-made millionaires aren’t that different from you. They didn’t all have unbreakable willpower, private mentors, or access to some secret formula.

 3. Practice Money Discipline (Without Feeling Punished)

-For a long time, I thought budgeting was a punishment—something restrictive and joyless.
-But I changed my mind when I realized it was really about gaining control, not just cutting back.
+For a long time, most people have thought of budgeting as a punishment.
+Something restrictive and joyless.
+But that changes when you realize it’s really about gaining control, not just cutting back.

-Now, I give every pound a purpose.
-I know where my money goes and why.
+When you give every pound a purpose, you know where your money goes and why.
 This awareness builds confidence that grows over time.

-Self-made millionaires don’t manage their money because they’re afraid.
+Self-made millionaires don’t manage their money out of fear.
 They do it because they understand their goals.

 Even the money you spend on fun should have a purpose.
 It’s not about feeling guilty, but about being intentional.